10 Reasons to Visit the Roman Colosseum

 The statue continued to have the head changed by different leaders throughout history.
 At an unknown point, it disappeared leaving no traces behind.
-The last mention of the Colossus was found in a manuscript from 4 AD.
+The last mention of the Colossus was found in a manuscript from the 4th century AD.
 No evidence of what actually happened to it or when has ever been found.

 Some believe it was broken by an earthquake; others, that it was stolen.
 Whatever the case is, nothing is left from the statue, except for the concrete base where it once stood.

 The base is literally beside the Colosseum, near the entrance, in a little square where many travel agencies’ representatives stand and assemble visitors who book a private tour with them.

 There is a tree next to it and many tourists waiting for their tours to start seek refuge from the sun under its shadow.
 Most of them don’t even know they are laying their feet on the very location of the statue of Nero.